 “We envision a scenario where an operator could tailor the network based upon the traffic pattern they see in any environment,” says Jason Elliott, 5G market development manager at Nokia.

-Operators will be able to use these slices to support 5G’s extremely diverse and extreme requirements for bandwidth, throughput, latency, and availability, opening up the future to popular use cases such as Internet of Things (IoT), smart cities, remote medicine, robotics, and connected cars.
+Operators will be able to use these slices to support 5G’s extremely diverse and extreme requirements for bandwidth, throughput, latency, and availability, opening up the future to popular use cases such as the Internet of Things (IoT), smart cities, remote medicine, robotics, and connected cars.

 The Future of Dynamic Network Slicing